Create an Experience Builder app and add widgets

 App layout

-Now the appearance of the app is balanced.
+Now the appearance of the app is balanced, with the Text and Map widgets creating a column that takes up about a third of the canvas, and the Business Analyst widget taking up the rest.
 You can always modify the placement of the widgets, but this looks good for now.

 You created an app in Experience Builder, added three widgets to it, and designed the appearance of your app and the placement of the widgets.
 The widgets currently have default functionality assigned to them.
 Next, you'll customize the configuration of the widgets to meet your business needs.